Winter Fat Biking Info

 I don’t think I have the skills to ride groomed single track.
 What other riding options do you have?

-Riding any trail is more difficult when it is covered by snow.
 CAMBA currently grooms three wider trails: the Big Easy at the Highway OO Trailhead; the Cable Town Trails behind the Cable Community Center; and the Hayward Hospital Gateway Trail at the northwest corner of the Essentia Clinic parking lot.
 Plowed forest roads also provide some very good riding.
+You can do this.